ihsin/HPC-Cluster-Installation/README.md

-##### HPC-Cluster-Installation #####
+<h3 style="text-align:center">HPC-Cluster-Installation</h3>

-A project to automate HPC environment configurations with slurm as schedular on GNOME Desktop installation of CentOS 7 using VMware.
+<h3>A project to automate HPC environment configurations with slurm as schedular on GNOME Desktop installation of CentOS 7 using VMware.</h3>

 Requirequirements:
 1. VMware